Healthy living

 Age of consent

-Under the Children and Community Services Act 2004 (external site) it is illegal to:
+Under the WALW - Children and Community Services Act 2004 (external site) it is illegal to:

-• carry out intimate body piercing (nipples, genitals, anal area, perineum) on a person under 18 years of age, even with parental or legal guardian consent
+• carry out intimate body piercing (nipples, genitals or anal area) on a person under 18even if you have parental or legal guardian consent

-• carry out non-intimate body piercing (apart from ears) (such as belly button) on a person under 18 years of age without written parental or legal guardian consent
+• carry out non-intimate body piercing (such as belly button) on a person under 18 without written parental or legal guardian consent

-• carry out piercing on the ears of a person under 16 years of age without parental or legal guardian consent
+• pierce the ears of a person under 16 without parental or legal guardian consent.

 An operator can face imprisonment or be fined for illegally branding, tattooing or piercing a person under the legal age.